divijsingh02/Med-XIS/README.md

 link

-Link to download whole repository and the pretrained weights
+Link to download whole repository and the pretrained weights.

 link